 PCB Layers, I/O Selection, and Overclocking Potential

-Advanced modern GPUs such as the RTX 3080 and above feature strict instructions from Nvidia regarding vendors manufacturing these high-performance, power-hungry Graphic Cards with a 12-layered PCB at the very least.
+Advanced modern GPUs feature strict instructions from Nvidia regarding vendors manufacturing these high-performance, power-hungry Graphic Cards with a 12-layered PCB at the very least.
 Generally speaking, the higher the number of PCB Layers, the faster the GPU is, overall, thanks to a smaller and lighter physical footprint, while increasing componential density and available space, promoting superior thermal efficiency, which, in turn, reduces thermal throttling, and also enhances overclocking potential by offering a bettered thermal envelope.

 Consequently, prospective buyers should crossmatch their gaming monitor’s I/O ports to ensure their desired GPU will offer full compatibility.